The-going/evlproject/content/core/commands.md

-    where **\<serial\>** is the `libevl` serial release number, the **\<git-HEAD\>** information refers to the topmost GIT commit which is present in the binary distribution the _evl_ command is part of, and **\<revision\>** refers to the kernel ABI this binary distribution is compatible with.
+    where **\<serial\>** is the `libevl` serial release number, the **\<git-HEAD\>** information refers to the topmost GIT commit which is present in the binary distribution the 'evl' command is part of, and **\<revision\>** refers to the kernel ABI this binary distribution is compatible with.
 For instance: